 How To Write A Clothing Line Business Plan

-Some business plans are extremely long, repetitive, and in my opinion kind of convoluted.
+Some business plans for fashion brands are extremely long, repetitive, and in my opinion kind of convoluted.
 They are a lot of words, that sound fancy and business-like, but are kind of just saying the same thing over and over.
 That is why I am keeping this short and brief.
 I have heard of people spending 6 months to a year working on a business plan.
 That is far too long.
 A month is enough - just keep it simple and don't get carried away with jargon and corporate speak.

 THE 9 PARTS OF A BUSINESS PLAN